Join abundance project

+You're invited to join this epic project on citizenship and entrepreneurship.
 If you are an adult with Down syndrome who is interested in learning how to build your own version of a great life while improving your community, we are looking for you.
-Because Ireland needs future community leaders with Down syndrome!
+Because Ireland needs future community leaders with Down syndrome.

 Who are we?